Google Pay™

 Storable Payment Option (SPO)

 Google Pay™ can be stored as a payment option only for subscriptions and unattended MIT payments.
+Transactions processed through a Google Wallet™ account rely on device authentication and can only be completed using payment credentials saved on the customer's Android device.

 Storing Google Pay™ facilitates recurring transactions by eliminating the need for customers to manually authenticate payments each time.
 Merchants must follow strict security measures when storing Google Pay™, ensuring compliance with PCI DSS and Google's payment security requirements.
 Unauthorized storage or use outside of approved MIT scenarios is not allowed.
 For detailed steps, please check here.